-9. Expected Return
+10. Expected Return

-Given the investment strategy adopted, the Trustee expects to generate a return, over the long-term c.
-0.9% p.a. above the nominal swap curve adopted for triennial valuation purposes.
-It is recognised that over the short term, performance may deviate significantly from the long-term target and there are no guarantees that such a return will be achieved.
+Given the investment strategy adopted, the Trustee expects to generate a return, over the long term above the nominal swap curve adopted for triennial valuation purposes.
+It is recognised that over the short term, performance may deviate significantly from the long term target and there are no guarantees that such a return will be achieved.

-The actuarial valuation at 31 December 2018 was based on a target return which would currently be 0.68% p.a. in excess of the nominal swap curve and does not anticipate any further de-risking.
+The actuarial valuation at 31 December 2021 was based on a target return which would currently (at 31 December 2024) be 0.66% p.a. in excess of the nominal swap curve and does not anticipate any further derisking.
 The yield curve margin will be updated at each triennial valuation to reflect market conditions at that date and also any changes in the asset allocation.

-10. Additional Assets
+11. Additional Assets